KhronosGroup/glTF/specification/README.md

 #### Skin Instances

 A skin is instanced within a node using the node's `instanceSkin` property.
 The meshes for a skin instance are defined in the skin instance's `meshes` property.
 The `skeletons` property contains skeletons; each skeleton is the root of a node hierarchy.
-The `skin` property contains the name of the skin to instance.
+The `skin` property contains the ID of the skin to instance.

 ```json